M-Moeini/Fundamental-Image-Filters-and-Resizer/README.md

 Note: It is recommended to run the code on google colab or jupyterlab.

 ## 1-Nearest Neighbour Interpolation
--Upload the desired image to content folder if you are using google colab.
+1. Upload the desired image to content folder if you are using google colab.

--give the inputs sepertaed by space as below:
+2. give the inputs sepertaed by space as below:

- image_name scale sample_type
+ -> image_name scale sample_type

 **Note**: sample type is either **us** or **ds** which representing Upsampling and Downsampling respectively.